Nineveh: Threats to the site

+After the cultural destruction and between 2014-2019, international efforts by archeologists began recording, evaluating and monitoring the damage and destruction inflicted on sensitive archaeological contexts in Nineveh, using satellite-based remote sensing.
+The results found that a few high-profile acts of deliberate vandalism were accompanied by much more extensive damage caused by construction and rubbish dumping extending across substantial parts of the site.

+Thanks to the activities of the Iraqi-Italian expedition, an archaeological park has been opened at Kuyunjiq since 2023: tourists enter from the Adad gate, subsequently visiting the small Neo-Assyrian palace where the cuneiform library was discovered in 2021, and may then relax in the VW Foundation-funded KALAM mudbrick information center nearby.
+The site is still endangered, however, with dumping of debris, illegal settlements and economic activities (such as illegal generators for electricity, pipe companies etc.) as the main threats.

 Rogation of the Ninevites (Nineveh's Wish)

-Assyrians of the Ancient Church of the East, Chaldean Catholic Church, Syriac Catholic Church, Syriac Orthodox Church, Assyrian Church of the East and Saint Thomas Christians of the Syro-Malabar Church observe a fast called Ba'uta d-Ninwe (ܒܥܘܬܐ ܕܢܝܢܘܐ) which means Nineveh's Prayer.
+Members of the Ancient Church of the East, Chaldean Catholic Church, Syriac Catholic Church, Syriac Orthodox Church, Assyrian Church of the East and Saint Thomas Christians of the Syro-Malabar Church observe a fast called Ba'uta d-Ninwe (ܒܥܘܬܐ ܕܢܝܢܘܐ) which means Nineveh's Prayer.
 Copts and Ethiopian Orthodox also maintain this fast.

-Popular culture
+In popular culture

-The English Romantic poet Edwin Atherstone wrote an epic The Fall of Nineveh.
-The work tells of an uprising against its king Sardanapalus of all the nations that were dominated by the Assyrian Empire.
-He is a great criminal.
-He has had one hundred prisoners of war executed.
-After a long struggle the town is conquered by Median and Babylonian troops led by prince Arbaces and priest Belesis.
-The king sets his own palace on fire and dies inside together with all his concubines.
+English Romantic poet Edwin Atherstone wrote an epic titled The Fall of Nineveh.
+The work tells of an uprising against king Sardanapalus by all the nations that were dominated by the Assyrian Empire.
+He is a great criminal who had one hundred prisoners of war executed.
+After a long struggle, the town is conquered by Median and Babylonian troops, led by prince Arbaces and priest Belesis.
+The king then sets his own palace on fire and dies inside together with all his concubines.

-Atherstone's friend, the artist John Martin, created a painting of the same name inspired by the poem.
-The English poet John Masefield's well-known, fanciful 1903 poem Cargoes mentions Nineveh in its first line.
-Nineveh is also mentioned in Rudyard Kipling's 1897 poem Recessional and in Arthur O'Shaughnessy's 1873 poem Ode.
+Atherstone's friend, artist John Martin, created a painting of the same name inspired by the poem.
+English poet John Masefield's well-known, fanciful 1903 poem Cargoes mentions Nineveh in its first line.
+Nineveh is also mentioned in Rudyard Kipling's 1897 poem Recessional and Arthur O'Shaughnessy's 1873 poem Ode.

-The 1962 Italian peplum film War Gods of Babylon, is based on the sacking and fall of Nineveh by the combined rebel armies led by the Babylonians.

-In Jonah: A VeggieTales Movie, Jonah, much like his biblical counterpart, must travel to Nineveh due to God’s demands.

-In the 1973 film The Exorcist, Father Lankester Merrin was on an archeological dig near Nineveh prior to returning to the United States and leading the exorcism of Reagan MacNiel.